u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/overview.rst

 An eCommerce order will also trigger the creation of the order when it is fully paid.
-If you allow paying orders by check or wire transfer, Odoo only creates an order and the invoice will be triggered once the payment is received.
+If you allow paying orders by check or wire transfer, Thrive Bureau ERP only creates an order and the invoice will be triggered once the payment is received.

 Contracts